EKZH75/EKZH75.github.io/index.md

-# Welcome to the home page of Emmanuel Kravitzch !

-I am a PhD candidate of Computer Sciences.
+I am a 2nd year PhD candidate of Computer Sciences.
+I have started my thesis in October 2021.

 <!--You can use the [editor on GitHub](https://github.com/EKZH75/EKZH75.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files. -->